-The Employers will, in addition to the contributions set out above, pay to the Scheme the levy payable to the Pension Protection Fund, based on the invoice received from the PPF each year.
+The Employers will, in addition to the contributions set out above, pay to the Scheme a contribution equal to the levy payable to the Pension Protection Fund, based on the invoice received from the PPF each year.

-Pensionable Earnings
+Pensionable Salaries

-For the purposes of this Schedule, Pensionable Earnings are defined in the Scheme's Trust Deed and Rules as altered by the deed of amendment dated 13 October 2011, i.e. a member's basic salary or wage plus any contractual permanent additions notified as pensionable plus, for a member participating in Pensions Salary Exchange, any additional earnings that would have been included in the members basic salary or wage if he had not been participating.
+For the purposes of this schedule, Pensionable Earnings are defined in the Scheme's Trust Deed and Rules as altered by the deed of amendment dated 13 October 2011, i.e. a member's basic salary or wage plus any contractual permanent additions notified as pensionable plus, for a member participating in Pensions Salary Exchange, any additional earnings that would have been included in the members basic salary or wage if he had not been participating.